-- SPLOST stands for Special Purpose Local Option Sales Tax.
+- ESPLOST stands for Education Special Purpose Local Option Sales Tax.
 It is a one-cent sales tax on retail goods that must be approved by voters in a referendum.
 Revenues from the tax must be used for specific capital improvement projects at local schools.

 - There are two SPLOST initiatives on the ballot for November.
-One is a continuation, meaning not an increase, of the current Education SPLOST (E-Splost) that will include all the projects that are included on this site.
+One is a continuation, meaning not an increase, of the current ESPLOST that will include all the projects that are included on this site.
 The second is a community SPLOST for the city and county.

 - The State of Georgia gives very little funding to local districts that can be used towards maintenance or construction of buildings, technology resources and infrastructure, and providing instructional resources for students.

 - Before ESPLOST initiatives, the school district issued bonds that were repaid from property tax revenues, or used ad valorem tax revenues to fund capital improvements.
 Both put the burden on property owners and took years to pay-off.

 - Bonds must be repaid over many years with interest.
 Whereas, ESPLOST revenue is used as it is received and there is no interest to pay back.